Thank you! Our expert will call you shortly.

 WinterNovember – AprilSub-zero (esp. nights)Heavy snowfall, roadblocks, and extremely harsh conditions.Inaccessible — avoid ❌

-Recommended visit months:- May to June and September to October are considered the best months to visit Adi Badri, as these periods offer pleasant weather with moderate temperatures and clear skies and clear visibility.
+Recommended visits months:- May to June and September to October are considered the best months to visit Adi Badri, as these periods offer pleasant weather with moderate temperatures and clear skies and clear visibility.
 These conditions make it the best time to visit.

 Tips for Monsoon and Winter visit: